Comprehensive Science and Arts for Teaching, B.A., B.S.

 - The strong pedagogical skills CSAT students develop are valuable in settings outside the school system, where an understanding of effective teaching and learning is important.

 - Two of the endorsement areas within the special education major could lead to a master's degree.

 - Students have many extracurricular opportunities, such as professional organizations (Student Council for Exceptional Children), service learning in area schools, and becoming active members of the community.

-- Elementary-education teachers with a Spanish endorsement are in demand locally and across the country.
+- Elementary education teachers with a Spanish endorsement or an ESL endorsement are in-demand locally and across the country.